kbase/kbase-ui/docs/plugin-development-with-auth2.md

 ### Link the plugin

-The linking for the auth2 client must be done on the vagrant side.
+The linking for the plugin  must be done on the vagrant side.

 So, back in the terminal window **logged into vagrant**, do this: